 On the flip side of the coin, many a time, celebrities hate being famous.
-First of all, people incessantly judge the superstars.
-Magazines, tabloids, newspaper, social networks, and other forms of media are quick to criticize a celebrity on his habits, personality, and personal affairs.
+First of all, people incessantly judge superstars.
+Magazines, tabloids, newspapers, social networks, and other forms of media are quick to criticize a celebrity on his habits, personality, and personal affairs.
 The scandalous reports are common to many popular personalities.
-Sometimes a celebrity is traumatized by the fake stories.
-Second, celebrities often cannot do things that the common people can.
+Sometimes a celebrity is traumatized by fake stories.
+Second, celebrities often cannot do things that common people can.
 They are mobbed by adoring fans wherever they go.
 Take Tom Cruise for an example – what would happen if he walks down to a shopping mall on a regular day?
 He would be hounded for selfies and autographs.

 In conclusion, being famous is a double-edged sword for many.
-However, the fame and fortune are brought by the celebrities outweigh the negative aspects.
+However, the fame and fortune brought by celebrities outweigh the negative aspects.
 After all, everything has its cost but who would not want to cherish life and fame due to a small price?

 Model Answer 2: (View: being a celebrity has more drawbacks)

-While we envy the lavish lifestyle, fame, designers clothes and luxury cars famous people enjoy, we fail to realise the cost these celebrities have to pay.
+While we envy the lavish lifestyle, fame, designer clothes and luxury cars famous people enjoy, we fail to realise the cost these celebrities have to pay.
 They are subject to propaganda, media scrutiny, work pressure and the heinous invasion of their personal life.
 Thus I believe that being a high-profile person who gets media attention has more drawbacks than benefits.

 To begin with, expensive houses, posh cars, and pictures in leading newspapers do not define the life we lead.
-Thus no matter how glorious the lives of celebrities seem from outside, they are people like us and want to enjoy life to its fullest.
-However, the way their privacy is intruded and gossips are formulated, they are subject to raging attack and it is difficult for them to have a normal life.
-For instance, the propaganda and conflicts have ruined the life and career of many young celebrities in Hollywood and this is still happening.
+Thus no matter how glorious the lives of celebrities seem from the outside, they are people like us and want to enjoy life to its fullest.
+However, the way their privacy is intruded upon and gossip are formulated, they are subject to raging attack and it is difficult for them to have a normal life.
+For instance, propaganda and conflicts have ruined the life and career of many young celebrities in Hollywood and this is still happening.

-Moreover, being a famous sportsperson or movie start does not mean that life is struggle free.
-They have to prove their worth to sustain in their career and for this, they often sacrifice their personal life.
+Moreover, being a famous sportsperson or movie star does not mean that life is struggle free.
+They have to prove their worth to sustain their career and for this, they often sacrifice their personal life.
 Regrettably, a diehard fan of a movie star does not stop behaving irrationally when he comes in contact with this icon.
 This is quite unexpected, especially for someone who believes there are so many people to support him.
 To have a meaningful life and to enjoy it, we need a caring family, friends, faith in us and economic freedom.
 No doubt celebrities have a steady flow of money, but not a normal life and caring relationship with ordinary people.

 To conclude, being famous is something everybody desires but this is a two-edged sword.
 If money and fame become the main objectives of life, we will miss so many aspects of a joyful life which is often the case for famous people.